F33RNI/GPT-Telegramus/README.md

 4. Activate venv `source venv/bin/activate` / `venv\Scripts\activate.bat`
 5. Check python version using `python --version` command.
 It should be 3.10.X
 6. Install requirements `pip install -r requirements.txt --upgrade`
-7. Access the modules you want to use (Generate an API key / access token for ChatGPT / DALL-E, save cookies for EdgeGPT / Bard)
+7. Access the modules you want to use (Generate an API key / access token for ChatGPT / DALL-E / Gemini, save cookies for EdgeGPT / Bard)
 8. Start ChatGPTProxy for ChatGPT (see **🔗 Chat-GPT Base URL (proxy)** section)
 9. Carefully change all the settings (in the `config.json` file) to suit your needs.
 If you have questions regarding any setting, open an issue, I will add a more detailed description
 10. Create bot at https://t.me/BotFather